 What are 529 accounts?
 They are qualified tuition plans that are authorized by Section 529 of the Internal Revenue Code.
 More simply, they are tax-advantaged savings accounts for college.
 You deposit funds into the account, invest them and allow them to grow.
 If you use the funds for college, the growth is never taxed.

 There are some great advantages to 529 accounts.
 The IRS hasn’t set a specific contribution maximum, you can contribute what is necessary to pay for qualified educational expenses.
-Many 529 programs will set a maximum balance for the account at $300,000.
+Many 529 programs will set a maximum balance for the account between $200,000 and $500,000.
+That is quite a range, so do your research before you choose a program.
 There are no income restrictions on contributions.
 Anyone can contribute to the account.
 As a parent or grandparent, you can open a 529 account for your child or grandchild.
 Or one of you can open the account and have both parents and grandparents contribute to the same account.
 The account owner retains ownership of the funds.
 Unlike a custodial account, it does not become the child’s asset at 21.
 The beneficiary can be changed.
 If one of your children or grandchildren receives a full scholarship, the funds you saved for college can be used for the next child.
 The beneficiary can be changed to any family member and the definition of family member is very broad.